 1. If the medication is refrigerated, you may be able to warm it up by placing the container in a bowl of warm water for a few minutes.
 Be sure to ask your veterinarian if this is acceptable before warming any medication.
 Do not microwave the medication.

-- Hold the cat securely in your lap.
-It may be advisable to restrain the cat by wrapping it in a blanket or towel with only its head exposed.
-The first few times you apply the ear medications it may be helpful to have someone else hold the wrapped cat while you apply the drops.
+2. Hold your cat securely in your lap.
+It may be advisable to restrain your cat by wrapping it in a blanket or towel with only its head exposed.
+It also may be helpful to have someone else hold your wrapped cat the first few times you apply the ear medication.

-- Draw up the liquid into the dropper, if necessary.
-Hold the applicator or bottle between the thumb and forefinger of your dominant hand.
+3. Draw up the liquid into the dropper or prepare the squeeze bottle as directed.
+Hold the dropper or bottle between the thumb and forefinger of your dominant hand.
 Use this same hand to rest your cat's jaw on your palm.

-- Apply the prescribed dose of medication into the ear canal slowly.
+5. Slowly apply the prescribed dose of medication into the ear canal.

-- Release the ear and allow your cat shake its head.
-If the medication contains a wax solvent, it will dissolve the debris.
-When your cat shakes its head the debris in the ear canal (dark material) will shake out of the ear.
-You may gently wipe out any accumulated debris from the ear flap with a tissue or ball of cotton.
+7. Release the ear and allow your cat to shake its head.
+If the medication contains a wax solvent, it will dissolve the debris (dark material).
+When your cat shakes its head the debris in the ear canal will shake out of the ear.
+You may gently wipe out any accumulated debris from the ear flap with a tissue or cotton ball.

 "It is important to remember that your cat's ear condition may be painful and that even a normally gentle or passive cat may respond by struggling, biting, or scratching.
 Use caution and patience while treating your cat's ear(s)."